 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100 does not provide wifi capability.

 Both the X100 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the X100 and A6500 can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Sony A6500 Manual.

 So what is the bottom line?
 Is the Fujifilm X100 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.